-Since its birth, Livingston has grown and grown and is now the largest town in West Lothian, offering a range of housing, work opportunities, amenities, and other attractions appealing to all.
+Since its birth, Livingston has grown and grown and is now the largest town in West Lothian, offering a range of housing, work opportunities, amenities, and other attractions appealing to a wide variety of people.

-Situated to the north of the Pentland Hills within Scotland’s central belt area, we are located approximately 13 miles from Edinburgh, and around 40 miles from Glasgow.
+Situated to the north of the Pentland Hills within Scotland’s central belt area, we are located approximately 13 miles from Edinburgh, and 30 miles from Glasgow.
 Livingston is served well by road links and public transport, so is easily accessible and offers an attractive commute for many workers.

 Connected by a great transport network that includes the M8, the journey to and from Livingston is straightforward.
-There are two train stations, North, and South, providing links from Edinburgh and Glasgow, including many small towns and villages along the way.
-FlexMedical is within 15-20 minutes walking distance of Livingston North train station.
-If bus is your thing, there’s a choice of First Bus and Lothian Country Buses.
-More locally, Livingston has lots of cycle paths and walkways, making all areas easily accessible by bike or foot.
-And whilst you are not likely to be commuting to work by plane, it’s good to know that come holiday time, if jetting off to the sun, or wherever your destination of choice is, that we have the pick of two international airports.
+There are two train stations, North, and South, providing links from Edinburgh and Glasgow, including towns and villages along the way.
+FlexMedical is within 15-20 minutes walking of Livingston North train station.
+If bus is your thing, there’s a choice of providers operating locally and from the wider central belt region.
+Livingston has lots of cycle paths and walkways, making all areas easily accessible by bike or foot.
+And whilst you are not likely to be commuting to work by plane, it’s good to know that come holiday time, if jetting off, we have the pick of two international airports.
 Edinburgh Airport is a mere 15 minutes’ drive from Livingston.

-Nestled in an ideal location within Lothian County, we have some amazing nature and beauty spots on our doorstep.
+Nestled in an ideal location within West Lothian, the county has some amazing nature and beauty spots on our doorstep.
 There’s plenty for all to enjoy locally including Almondvale Country Park, with its scenic river walks, Almondell & Calderwood Country Park and Beecraigs Country Park.

-Further, there’s a great mix of educational establishments, hospitality, entertainment offerings, sports and leisure facilities, eateries, religious and community hubs, and let’s not forget (for the shopaholics among you), the excellent shopping at Livingston Centre and nearby Designer Outlet, which is Scotland’s largest such outlet.
+Further, there’s a great mix of educational establishments, hospitality, entertainment offerings, sports and leisure facilities, eateries, religious and community hubs, and let’s not forget (for the shopaholics among you), the excellent shopping at Livingston Centre and nearby McArthur Glen Designer Outlet (Scotland’s largest such outlet).
 The great range of choice and free car parking attracts shoppers from all over the central belt area.

 If you’re new to the area, Livingston offers so much more besides, including a rich diversity of employers from manufacturing through to hi tech and new technologies.